MLeidel/DescQ/README.md

 or **$gedit**

 If a URL follows the ">" then it will open it up in the browser.
-Without the ">" the
-URL is saved.
+Without the ">" the URL is saved!

 ---